Meditation for April 23rd

 You do not exist.

-It is more important that you do not exist
+It is more important than you think.

-Than borrow from the imagery and symbolism of your existence.
+Then borrow from the imagery and symbolism of your existence.

-Than to treat mine with a prayer.
+Then to treat mine with a prayer.

 It is more important to me that I am right and you are wrong.